Blackrock–Glen Rovers hurling rivalry: 1934–1954

 On 26 August 1934, Glen Rovers recorded their very first championship victory over Blackrock.
 Fourteen points separated the teams at the final whistle, with contemporary newspaper reports highlighting that the game "fell far short of expectations" but "the superiority of the Glen Rovers was unmistakeable all the way from the first ball."
 The Glen asserted their dominance with a 1938 semi-final win before the sides clashed in their second-ever final on 15 October 1939.
 Billed as the game of the century, this was regarded as a battle between the old and the new.
-Blackrock held a one-point half-time lead, however, the Glen took complete control in the second half after Jack Lynch was moved to centre-forward.
-"Cooper" Moylan top-scored with 2-01 as the Glen claimed a record-breaking sixth successive title after the 5-04 to 2-05 victory.
+Blackrock held a one-point half-time lead; however, the Glen took complete control in the second half after Jack Lynch was moved to centre-forward.
+"Cooper" Moylan top-scored with 2–1 as the Glen claimed a record-breaking sixth successive title after the 5–4 to 2–5 victory.

-After a third successive championship defeat of Blackrock in 1940 - their fourth overall - Glen Rovers next faced their rivals in the championship final on 17 October 1948.
+After a third successive championship defeat of Blackrock in 1940 – their fourth overall – Glen Rovers next faced their rivals in the championship final on 17 October 1948.
 The Cork Examiner reported that "Glen Rovers once again proved themselves to be Cork's greatest hurling fifteen."
 In what was regarded as "a real day for the veterans", Jack Lynch and Din Joe Buckley of the Glen and Johnny Quirke of Blackrock came in for particular praise.
-Glen newcomer Jimmy Lynam was described as giving his best display since joining the senior team, as Blackrock were bested by 5-07 to 3-02.
+Glen newcomer Jimmy Lynam was described as giving his best display since joining the senior team, as Blackrock were bested by 5–7 to 3–2.

 The Glen recorded further championship wins over the Rockies at various stages of the championship in 1949, 1951 and 1953, before facing each other in the final on 26 September 1954.
-Glen Rovers lined out with eight of Cork's all-conquering 1952-1954 All-Ireland Championship-winning teams, however, the game was regarded as a tremendous struggle as an inexperienced Blackrock side stood up to the star-studded Glen.
-There were a number of outstanding performances on both sides including Vincy Twomey for Glen Rovers and Mick Cashman for Blackrock, while Christy Ring claimed his eighth winners' medal, just three weeks after winning an eighth All-Ireland medal, after the 3-07 to 3-02 win.
+Glen Rovers lined out with eight of Cork's all-conquering 1952–1954 All-Ireland SHC-winning teams; however, the game was regarded as a tremendous struggle as an inexperienced Blackrock side stood up to the star-studded Glen.
+There were a number of outstanding performances on both sides including Vincy Twomey for Glen Rovers and Mick Cashman for Blackrock, while Christy Ring claimed his eighth winners' medal, just three weeks after winning an eighth All-Ireland medal, after the 3–7 to 3–2 win.